 Excel recalculates your workbook’s formulas when you open the workbook or when you make significant changes.
 This feature is good but these recalculations can take a long time.
 It is not so good from this point of view.
 Below are two approaches for you to control calculation and save your time.

 Turn off automatic recalculation

-Figure 11.2 presents you another method to turn off automatic recalculation.
-There are also three options for you to choose: Automatic, Automatic Except for Data Tables and Manual.
+Figure 11.2 presents with another method to turn off automatic recalculation.
+There are also three options for you to choose: Automatic, Automatic Except for Data Tables, and Manual.